Data Version Control: What Is It and How Does It Work?

-Data practitioners who use the right version control tools to handle the scale, complexity, and constantly-changing nature of modern data can transform a chaotic environment into a manageable one.
+Data practitioners who use the right data version control tools to handle the scale, complexity, and constantly changing nature of modern data can transform a chaotic environment into a manageable one.

 They gain full control of their data, enabling them to know where it comes from, what has changed, and why.
 This way, data practitioners can go back to being that person in the room who corrects the manager when they’re about to make a decision based on inaccurate data.